Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Algebraic Number fields with Prescribed Class Number

-\begin{cor} Assume Cor. \ref{10.2}, and let $r=(p-1)^{2\ell}$ be an even integer.
-Then there are infinitely many monogenic $S_{r}$-algebraic number fields $L_{g}$ of even degree $r$ and any signature $(r_{1}, r_{2})$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{10.2}, it follows that the family of number fields $L_{g}$ of degree $r = (p-1)^{2\ell}$ is not empty.
-So now, since $r$ is even, we then see that the claim follows from [\cite{Sia}, Cor.
-10] as indeed desired. \end{proof}
+\begin{cor} Assume Cor. \ref{10.2}, and let $r=(p-1)^{n\ell}$ be any even integer.
+Then there are infinitely many degree-$r$ monogenic number fields $L_{g}$ of any signature and associated Galois group $S_{r}$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{10.2}, it follows that the family of number fields $L_{g}$ of degree $r = (p-1)^{n\ell}$ is not empty.
+Now since $r$ is even, we then note that the claim follows from [\cite{Sia}, Cor.
+10], as indeed needed. \end{proof}